mifriis/principal-engineering-on-demand/README.md

 # OpenAPI Outputs

-A collection of surprisingly good outputs from conversations with OpenAI, manually organized and combined.
+A collection of surprisingly good outputs from conversations with an OpenAI, manually stiched together and organized.